andotalao24/andotalao24.github.io/_pages/about.md

 I currently work on large language models, especially alignment and interpretation.
 I am interested in mechanistic understanding of LLMs and improving their robustness and trustworthiness.

+<mark>I am seeking a research internship for Summer 2026.
+Please feel free to contact me if you believe there is a potential fit</mark>.